README.1ST

 Panl also binds a URL path to enable the building of a single search page interface, and binds a URL path to view a working example of what the single search page could look like.

-Image: The In-Build Panl Single Search Page interface web app
+Image: The In-Build Panl Single Search Page interface web app for the mechanical pencils collection (Note: image split for sizing reasons)

 2. The generated LPSE path that the selections from the search interface will apply.

-3. All facets that can be selected, presented for the different types of facets, namely OR, RANGE, DATE Range, BOOLEAN, and regular facets .
+3. All facets that can be selected, presented for the different types of facets, namely OR, RANGE, DATE Range, BOOLEAN, and REGULAR facets .

 4. The generated LPSE path that the selections from the search interface will apply.